bworks84/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`

+This will destroy all resources created with terraform apply. --auto-approve can be used with this command

 #### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project